DominikSudwischer/Coursera-Data-Science-Specialization/Reproducible Research/Assignment 2/StormData.md

 As we can see, there are some spikes in the data corresponding to extraordinarily threatening tornadoes.

-We conclude our analysis with the remark that the most dangerous hazards for population health are indeed hurricanes, excessive heat and thunderstorms.
+We conclude our analysis with the remark that the most dangerous hazards for population health are indeed tornadoes, excessive heat and thunderstorms.
 The most economic damage is caused by hurricanes and flood.

 ## Appendix
 This is the definition of the multiplot function.
 [Source][1]: